Mozart in popular culture

 The composer Wolfgang Amadeus Mozart (1756–1791) led a life that was dramatic in many respects, including his career as a child prodigy, his struggles to achieve personal independence and establish a career, his brushes with financial disaster, and his death in the course of attempting to complete his Requiem.
 Authors of fictional works have found his life a compelling source of raw material.
 Such works have included novels, plays, operas, and films.
+The listing below include only some prominent items from among thousands.